pineland-radio/mm-github-pages-starter/_posts/2020-02-23-hf-radio-pre-operations.md

 1. The already acquired [EFHW-8010 Antenna][2] needed to be installed.
 2. A straight key was needed for CW (Morse Code)
-3. An upgraded DC power source.
+3. An upgraded DC power source (See "Power Supply Workings" below).
 A replacement to the two Lead-Acid batteries that powered the [Yeasu FT-7900][3].

 At max power (100W), the Yeasu FT-891 was close to maxing the amperage available on the largest of the two batteries.
 {: .notice--warning}